martinrotter/qt-minimalistic-builds/README.md

 All original licenses of all used components (Qt, qtbinpatcher, MinGW-w64) are respected!!!
 Unmodified source code of Qt is used and the license of produced Qt binaries is the same as license used in original OSS Qt libraries.

-Note that there are also official [MSYS2 Qt packages](https://github.com/Alexpux/MINGW-packages).
-These differ from these packages.
-They are compiled with almost all features/modules enabled, thus are probably bigger and have more dependencies across themselves.

 **You can support me on [Liberapay](https://liberapay.com/martinrotter).**

 ## How this differs from official Qt Windows binaries?